Feedback period closes

 We published our interim report in October 2019, which set out our interim findings.
 We found that 6 million policy holders paid high prices in 2018 – if they paid the average for their actual risk they would have saved £1.2 billion.

 We considered the consultation feedback to the interim report and carried out further work.
-We confirmed the key findings set out in the interim report as final and in September 2020 we published our final report.
+We confirmed the key findings in our final report in September 2020.

 Firms use complex techniques to identify consumers who are more likely to renew with them.
 Firms then increase prices to these customers at renewal each year, resulting in some consumers paying very high prices.
 Many of these consumers are unaware of this, mistakenly believing that their provider is offering them a competitive price at renewal.
 In addition, some firms use practices that can discourage consumers from shopping around, including by making it more difficult to cancel automatic renewal.
 And, firms do not always offer regular switchers their lowest prices.

-We propose a package of remedies to stop firms systematically increasing prices in home and motor insurance for loyal customers in the future, as well as ensuring that firms in the general insurance market focus on providing fair value to all their customers, and increasing trust in general insurance markets.
+We proposed a package of remedies to stop firms systematically increasing prices in home and motor insurance for loyal customers in the future, as well as ensuring that firms in the general insurance market focus on providing fair value to all their customers, and increasing trust in general insurance markets.
+Our final rules are set out in the Policy Statement published in May 2021.

 We expect our remedies to improve competition, with consumers being able to rely on the price they pay when they take out a new insurance policy being more reflective of what they will pay in future.
 This should lead to lower overall costs for supplying insurance, more intense competition and ultimately lower average prices paid by consumers.

-Alongside this report, we are publishing final rules on the reporting and publication of value measures data and value measures product governance rules.
+Alongside the final report, we published final rules on the reporting and publication of value measures data and value measures product governance rules.
 This data will provide an important indicator on how insurance products are performing.
 Making this information available to firms, as well as the media and consumer groups, should help deliver better outcomes in the market.
 The data will also give us an additional tool to help supervise firms.

-We are publishing the final report alongside a consultation paper to further explain our final findings and proposed remedies.
+We published the final report in September 2020 alongside a consultation paper to further explain our final findings and proposed remedies.

 In October 2019, we we published our interim report which sets out our views based on our work to date on whether pricing practices for home and motor insurance lead to consumer harm, who is affected, and, if required, what action is needed to improve the market.